wandyezj/wandyezj.github.io/ideas/open-data.md

 ### Data Aggregation

-Data is often aggregated for specific reports, it would be pre useful if data was not aggregated.
-That way analysis tools could choose to aggregate as needed.
-Aggregation also hides aspects of the data.
+Data is often aggregated for specific reports.
+Aggregation hides aspects of the data.
 For example the mean hides outliers.
+It would be useful if data was not aggregated to allow analysis tools to aggregate as needed.
+If data is aggregated it should be explained how the aggregation was performed from the base source of data and the intent behind the aggregation.

 ### Data Relations

 Data is split up between multiple sets, it is hard to find related data, that can be looked at together.
 Since keys are not universally shared it can be difficult to related and link together different sets.

-## Recommendations to improve Data Quality
+## Proposed Open Data Principles

+Data Schemas.

+Single entity owns definitions of new schemas.

+Need a schema defintion language.

+Single entity owns the schema for a set of data.

+Standard ways to communicate specific data.

+Data is Dynamic and must be updated to reflect the state of the world.

+Archived.

+## Applications

 Improve metadata